gbv/coli-conc.gbv.de/en/services/index.md

 - [Cocoda]({{ "/cocoda/" | url }})

-  The Mapping Tool is the main application of the infrastructure we provide.
+  The Mapping Tool is the main application of the infrastructure we provide

 - [BARTOC](https://bartoc.org/)

-  A database of Knowledge Organization Systems and KOS related registries.
+  A database of Knowledge Organization Systems and KOS related registries

 - [coli-ana]({{ "/coli-ana/" | url }})

-  A tool and a webservice for analysis and decomposition of synthesized DDC numbers is on work.
+  A tool and a webservice for analysis and decomposition of synthesized DDC numbers - on work

 - [coli-rich]({{ "/coli-rich/" | url }})